wpisailbot/sailbot20-21/sailbot_ws/README.md

 The tool should show two bridges.
 The one with IP ending in 17 is on the boat.
 The one ending in 20 is what you are connected to.

 If you do not see either bridge, try turning off wifi and hitting search again.
-If that doesn't solve, try restarting your pc, turing off your firewall, etc.
+If that doesn't solve, try restarting your pc/jetson, turing off your firewall, etc.

 Once you see both bridges you may be able to ssh, but we've found it wont work unless you follow these steps:
 1. double click the ip ending in 20, and change the "target device new parameters" to be IP:192.168.17.21. keep all else the same.